-On Windows 10, network connections using a Wi-Fi or Ethernet adapter are very reliable, but there will come the time when you may come across connectivity problems not letting you access the internet.
+On Windows 10, network connections using a Wi-Fi or Ethernet adapter are very reliable, but the time will come when you may come across connectivity problems not letting you access the internet.

-Although when we talk about networking there are many factors that could be affecting your connection, most of the time, when you’re having these kinds of problems, you’ll see an error like “Unidentified Network” or “Local connection only” that can be solved using a few commands.
+Although there are a lot of factors that can cause networking problems, usually, you’ll see an error like “Unidentified Network” or “Local connection only” that can be solved using a few commands.

-Search for Command Prompt, right-click the result, and select Run as an Administrator.
+Search for Command Prompt, right-click the result, and select the Run as an Administrator option.

-Type the following commands to reset the WinSock, which is the network software in Windows 10, and press Enter on each line:
+Type the following commands to reset the WinSock networking stack, and press Enter (for each command):

 netsh winsock reset netsh int ip reset

-Type the following command to reset the DNS information stored on your computer and press Enter:
+Type the following command to reset the DNS information and press Enter:

-Once you completed the steps, you should be able to connect again to the internet.
-Remember that you’ll need to re-enter the password to connect to your Wi-Fi network as this information gets reset with the steps mentioned above.
+Once you complete the steps, you should be able to connect again to the internet.
+Remember that you’ll need to re-enter the password to connect to your Wi-Fi network as this information gets reset with the above steps.